Use this brisket calculator to estimate how much to buy, when to start cooking, and how to adjust for altitude

 - Texas A&M Meat Science — Cooking and Smoking Barbecue — pit-temperature norms and time-per-pound guideline context.

-- Colorado State University Extension — High-Elevation Food Preparation — boiling-point drop (~2°F per 1,000 ft) informing altitude adjustments.
+- Colorado State University Extension — High-Elevation Food Preparation — boiling-point drop context informing altitude adjustments.

-We cite authoritative references and note when testing is based on first-hand experience.
+We cite authoritative references and note when estimates depend on pit behavior, meat shape, and first-hand cook tracking.

 About the author